"I wish it could all go to HELL!"

 Gradually, she turned her health around - and never did get that nurse.

-Today she is ninety-six years old and still going STRONG.
+Today she is ninety-seven years old and still going STRONG.
 This is her story.

 Janice Gravely is a UCLA graduate and an international speaker.
 She is author of the book, "Won't Somebody Help Me!", a biography of how she miraculously crash landed, after her husband died at the controls of their airplane - one she did not know how to fly.
 Her testimony was on Paul Harvey and seen in Reader's Digest, Guideposts, as well as other publications.